vvanouytsel/braindump/Braindump/DevOps/Principles.md

 * Swarm and solve problems to contain these before they can spread
 * Push quality closer to the source

-### Implementations
+**Examples**:

-#### Continuous Integration
+* Continuous Integration

-By introducing CI systems we can continually evaluate the quality of our created code.
+	* By introducing CI systems we can continually evaluate the quality of our created code.
 These systems should be designed to give us a short feedback loop.
 If these builds fail, the feedback should reach the responsible teams and effort should be taken to swarm the problem to reduce it from spreading further.

 ## The Third Way: The principles of continual learning and experimentation